 - Occasion: casual dinner, gift, celebration, business meal

-- Timing: drink tonight or keep for later
+- Timing: drink now or keep for later

 - Style examples: New Zealand whites, Côte du Rhône reds, Tuscany wines